Own-Data-Privateer/hoardy-web/tool/README.md

             - `https://königsgäßchen.example.org/index.html` -> `königsgäßchen.example.org/index_GET_4f11_C200C.0.html`
             - `https://ジャジェメント.ですの.example.org/испытание/is/`, `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` -> `ジャジェメント.ですの.example.org/испытание__is__index_GET_c4ae_C200C.0.htm`
     - available substitutions:
+      - all expressions of `wrrarms get --expr` (which see);
       - `num`: number of times the resulting output path was encountered before; adding this parameter to your `--output` format will ensure all generated file names will be unique
-      - all expressions of `wrrarms get --expr`, which see
   - `--stdin0`
   : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
+    - `fail`: report failure and stop the execution; default
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

-- filters:
+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only work on reqres which match any of these expressions...
+  : only work on reqres which match any of these expressions
   - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see
+  : only work on reqres which match all of these expressions

 - output:
   - `--no-output`
-  : don't print anything (default)
+  : don't print anything; default
   - `-l, --lf-terminated`
   : terminate output absolute paths of newly produced files with `\n` (LF) newline characters
   - `-z, --zero-terminated`